explosion/spacy-loggers/README.md

 `spacy.ClearMLLogger.v1` is a logger that tracks the results of each training step using the [ClearML](https://www.mlflow.org/) tool.
 To use this logger, ClearML should be installed and you should have initialized (using the command above).
-The logger will send all the gathered information to your ClearML server, either [the hosted free tier](https://github.com/allegroai/clearml-server) or the open source [self-hosted server](https://github.com/allegroai/clearml-server).
+The logger will send all the gathered information to your ClearML server, either [the hosted free tier](https://app.clear.ml) or the open source [self-hosted server](https://github.com/allegroai/clearml-server).
 This logger captures all the following information (all visible in the webUI):

-- The full SpaCy config file contents
+- The full spaCy config file contents
 - Code information such as git repository, commit ID and uncommitted changes.
 - Full console output
 - Miscellanious info such as time, python version and hardware information
-- Output metrics:
+- Output scalars:
-    - The final score is logged under the metric `score`.
+    - The final score is logged under the scalar `score`.
-    - Individual component scores are grouped together on 1 plot, use the webUI to filter.
+    - Individual component scores are grouped together on 1 scalar plot, use the webUI to filter.
     - Loss values of different components are logged with the `loss_` prefix.

 Then optionally, depending on the setting below, the following can be captured: